IDT-ITI/SD-VSum/README.md

-# SD-VSum Paper Materials
+# SD-VSum: A Method and Dataset for Script-Driven Video Summarization

-This repository contains the official implementation of the model proposed in the SD-VSum: A Method and Dataset for Script-Driven Video Summarization paper, along with the S-VideoXum dataset.
+This repository contains the official implementation of the model proposed in the "SD-VSum: A Method and Dataset for Script-Driven Video Summarization" paper, along with the S-VideoXum dataset.
 In addition to the full training and evaluation code, it provides all necessary files and annotations required to reproduce the results.

 [Paper in arxiv](https://arxiv.org/abs/2505.03319) | [S-VideoXum Dataset in Zenodo](https://zenodo.org/records/15349075) | [SD-VSum Pretrained Model Checkpoint](https://zenodo.org/records/16275302)